N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 ## Developing mappers

 - Using and developing the RHP tool are explained in the wiki on GitHub:
- - [Here](https://github.com/N-Wouda/RHP/wiki/How-to-develop) for setting everything up on your computer and understanding the structure of a Mapper,
+ - [Here](https://github.com/N-Wouda/RHP/wiki/How-to-develop) for setting everything up on your computer and understanding the structure of a Mapper.
  - [Here](https://github.com/N-Wouda/RHP/wiki/How-to-use-the-RHP-tool) for running the RHP tool from the command line.
 - Mappers have the following (simplified) structure: